 Over the years, Carol called on her experience as a teacher and willingly stepped in to train new volunteers and help them feel comfortable in their new role.
 She often recounted a poignant experience to new volunteers to emphasize that even the smallest things you do can have a meaningful impact.
 Years ago, Carol regularly visited a patient who was unresponsive.
 She would visit week after week, sitting next to her, talking softly to her and gently holding her hand.
 Carol began doubting the value of her visits, as nothing she did seemed to elicit a response and the patient seemed peaceful.
 She planned to talk to the Volunteer Department and let them know that she thought her time would be better spent with other patients.
 Just before she went to leave the patients’ bedside that day, much to her surprise, the patient took Carol’s hand, brought it to her lips and gently kissed it.
 The magnitude of that moment is one that Carol will never forget.
 This visit taught her never to doubt the comfort that a simple loving presence can bring someone.
 Suffice it to say, Carol continued visiting with this patient regularly until the very end of the patient’s life.

-As Carol moves on to the next adventure in her life, we hope she knows that her consistent and dedicated presence will be missed by all of us at Regional Hospice and Palliative Care – our patients, our families and our community.
+As Carol moves on to the next adventure in her life, we hope she knows that her consistent and dedicated presence will be missed by all of us at Regional Hospice – our patients, our families and our community.

-In a note written to the Regional Hospice and Palliative Care team, Carol reflected:
+In a note written to the Regional Hospice team, Carol reflected: